Bhaveshium/E-commerce-sales-Report-Dashboard/README.md

 <h1 align="center" id="title">E-commerce sales Report Dashboard</h1>

-<p id="description">E-commerce Sales Report Dashboard in Power BI: An interactive and visually compelling data visualization solution designed to provide comprehensive insights into your online retail business.
+<p id="description"> An interactive and visually compelling data visualization solution designed to provide comprehensive insights into your online retail business.
 This dynamic dashboard offers a clear overview of key e-commerce metrics such as sales performance revenue trends product analytics and customer behavior.
 Users can easily navigate and drill down into the data facilitating informed decision-making and strategy optimization for your e-commerce operations.
 Sorting according to individual states.</p>

 <h2>Project Screenshots:</h2>